BEAM

 FAQ

-The 12-month forecast is highly uncertain, with three distinct scenarios.
-The Base Case (50% probability) sees the stock trading between $25 and $32, driven by ongoing clinical progress without major catalysts.
-The Bull Case (25% probability) targets a range of $36.44 to $45+ on positive pivotal data.
-The Bear Case (25% probability) projects a decline to the $15.35-$20 range on clinical setbacks.
-The most likely outcome is the Base Case, where the stock remains volatile but range-bound as investors await more definitive data.
-The key assumption is that no major positive or negative clinical news emerges in the near term.
+The 12-month forecast is highly bifurcated, with three distinct scenarios.
+The base case (50% probability) sees the stock trading between $28 and $32 as it consolidates recent gains ahead of more definitive data.
+The bull case (25% probability), driven by positive clinical data, targets a range of $36.44 to $45.
+The bear case (25% probability), triggered by clinical setbacks, forecasts a decline to the $15.60 to $22 range.
+The most likely outcome is the base case, which assumes no major positive or negative catalysts materialize in the near term.